denog/routing-guide/docs/guides/route_filtering/inbound/own_bgp_communities.md

 === "Cisco IOS XR"
     Using an *my-own* communitys-set you can add  more communities to it that you want.
 Since these are your own complete communities, you can work with wildcards.
     ```
-    community-set my-own-communitys
+    community-set my-own-communities
       <YOUR OWN AS NUMBER>:*
     end-set
     !
-    large-community-set my-own-large-communitys
+    large-community-set my-own-large-communities
       <YOUR OWN AS NUMBER>:*:*
     end-set
     ```

     If you want to drop the prefix.
     ```
-    route-policy drop-my-own-communitys
+    route-policy drop-my-own-communities
-      if community matches-any my-own-communitys or community matches-any my-own-large-communitys then
+      if community matches-any my-own-communities or community matches-any my-own-large-communities then
         drop
       else
         pass